 The Total Guide to Scientifically Supported Ways to Boost Your Immune System

-With widespread health concerns across the United States, it is now more important than ever to learn how to support your immune system.
+It is now more important than ever to learn how to support your immune system.

-Although there is no specific supplement or pill proven to prevent COVID-19, there are scientifically supported steps you can take to keep your immune system operating at its optimal level.
+There are scientifically supported steps you can take to keep your immune system operating at its optimal level.

 The following guide to supporting your immune system is a great way to get proactive about your internal health and well-being.